Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 Stream reach (stream section between any two confluences) was our finest spatial resolution for the analysis.
 In the rare case where we had multiple logger locations within the same reach recording at the same time, we used the mean value from the loggers for a given day.
 In the future, with sufficient within reach data, it would be possible to use our modeling framework to also estimate variability within reach.

-Stream network delineation
+*Stream network delineation and landscape data*

 ### Meteorological (, Climatic,) and landscape data - separate landscape if use climate data for future projections

+**Kyle** - Where the data came from with any necessary citations and any processing done (minimally descriptive) along with links to webpages, repos, README, and packages as appropriate.

-**Table of Variables** - include part of the model they're in (fixed, site, huc, year)
+**Table of Variables?** - include part of the model they're in (fixed, site, huc, year)

 ### Statistical model